afunyun/BatchGrader/README.md

 ### 🚧 Current TODO / Action Items

 **URGENT:**

 - Fix multiple input files continuing to run/submit jobs if a reply comes back with errors.
+-- preliminary fix in, let me know if it fails

 - **Support richer evaluation outputs:**
   Honestly have only tried this with the format of a single number rating.
 Should allow free-form or multi-field LLM responses, and ensure downstream code can handle these without exploding.